leahmashi/WD_RecipeWizards/README.md

 ## Ever wanted a magical place to keep your recipes?

-**RecipeWizard** allows you to save your favorite recipes and share your family 👨‍👩‍👧‍👦 and personal 🧙‍♂️ recipes with other users.
+**RecipeWizard** allows you to save your favorite recipes in one place, <br />
+and share family 👨‍👩‍👧‍👦 and personal 🧙‍♂️ recipes with others.

 ### Who are we?

-We came from a far away land to bring you the magical world of recipe wizard.
+We came from a far away land to bring you the magical world of recipe wizard. <br />
-As a witch and wizard we love to cook up all kinds of spells and enchantments.
+As a witch and wizard we love to cook up all kinds of spells and enchantments. <br />
-In our muggle lives we are Software and Information Systems Engineering students, who make different websites and games as part of our web development class.
+In our muggle lives we are Software and Information Systems Engineering students, <br />
+who make different websites and games as part of our web development class.

 Here's a demo of the site: